GoogleChrome/web.dev/src/site/content/en/blog/airshift-perf-optimization/index.md

   </figcaption>
 </figure>

 It was now obvious that performance optimization was needed.
-AirSHIFT formed a task force to tackle this issue and here are 5 things they focused on to make their app more responsive.
+AirSHIFT formed a task force to tackle this issue.
+Here are 5 things they focused on to make their app more responsive to user input.

 ## **1. Virtualize large tables**